HLC's Credential Lab

 Dr. Gellman-Danley is a Professional Certified Coach (PCC), a Certified Executive Coach and a Certified Life Coach.
 She also holds certifications in AGILE and Lean Six Sigma.

-Melanie Booth, Executive Director, HLC Credential Lab
+Executive Director, HLC Credential Lab

 Melanie Booth joined HLC to serve as Executive Director of HLC’s Credential Lab in 2023.
 Prior to joining HLC, she served as Vice President of Educational Programs & Engagement with the National Council for State Authorization Reciprocity Agreements (NC-SARA); Founding Executive Director of The Quality Assurance Commons for Higher and Postsecondary Education; and Vice President of Educational Programs with WASC Senior College and University Commission (WSCUC).